 There is no doubt about the fact that as a retailer, you want more customers.
 More shoppers in your store mean you’ll make more sales and see more profit at the end of the month.

-However, there does come a point in time where having too many customers works against you.
+However, there comes a moment in time where having too many customers works against you.

 For one, more customers mean you need to be careful about how you arrange your store.
 If you aren’t careful, it can lead to congestion.
 As the name indicates, floor congestion refers to the situation where your store is so busy that it becomes unpleasant to shop.